 Welcome to your official Cozumel Guide!
 I didn’t intend to like Cozumel ~ I’d heard there were just “too many cruise ship tourists.”
 But, I also knew that Cozumel was one of the most famous dive spots in the world.
 So, I reserved a hotel for three nights, at the perfectly-located Suites Colonial, with the intention of snorkeling for a few days.
 Then, my plan was to head back to popular Playa del Carmen.

 But, somehow….I ended up staying in Cozumel for a month.

 Cozumel Guide ~ Map of Cozumel

-All recommended hotels & restaurants are listed on the map below, as well as all of Cozumel’s famous snorkeling spots listed here!
+All recommended hotels & restaurants are listed on the map below, as well as Cozumel’s most famous snorkeling spots!

 Hotel Mary Carmen

 The Money Bar